-- to provide legal services to my clients, including the provision of legal advice and representation in courts, tribunals, arbitrations and mediations, and communicating in connection with that purpose; - to assist in training pupils and mini-pupils; - to keep accounting records and enable my clerks to carry out my practice management requirements; - to investigate or address any concerns raised by my clients or third parties about the provision of my services as a barrister; - to take or defend or otherwise address legal or regulatory proceedings relating to the provision of my services as a barrister, or to exercise a lien; - to check for potential conflicts of interest in relation to future potential cases
+- To provide legal services to my Clients, including the provision of legal advice and representation in courts, tribunals, arbitrations and mediations, and communicating in connection with that purpose. - To assist in training pupils and mini-pupils. - To keep accounting records and enable my clerks to carry out my practice management requirements. - To investigate or address any concerns raised by my Clients or third parties about the provision of my services as a barrister. - To take or defend or otherwise address legal or regulatory proceedings relating to the provision of my services as a barrister, or to exercise a lien. - To check for potential conflicts of interest in relation to future potential cases

 I do not use automated decision-making in the processing of your personal data.

 I collect and process both personal data and special categories of personal data as defined in the GDPR.
 This includes all or some of:

+- Name.

+- Date of birth.

-- Name;
+- Email.

-- Email;
+- Telephone number.

-- Phone number;
+- Address.

-- Address;
+- Location details.

-- Payment or bank details;
+- Payment or bank details.

-- Date of birth;

-- Location details;

-- Financial information
+- Financial information.

-- Medical Records
+- Medical Records.

-- Criminal Records
+- Criminal Records.

-I may share your information with:
+I may share your information with

-If you are my client most of the information you provide will be protected by legal professional privilege unless and until the information becomes public in the course of any proceedings or otherwise.
-As a barrister I have an obligation to keep my clients' information confidential, except where it otherwise becomes public or is disclosed as part of the case or proceedings.
+If you are my Client most of the information you provide will be protected by legal professional privilege unless and until the information becomes public in the course of any proceedings or otherwise.
+As a barrister I have an obligation to keep my Clients' information confidential, except where it otherwise becomes public or is disclosed as part of the case or proceedings.